 - Where can I learn more about issuing EMV cards to my financial services customers?

-Issuers around the world are including chips in bank cards and merchants are moving to EMV-compliant terminals to increase security and reduce fraud resulting from counterfeit, lost and stolen cards.
+Issuers around the world are including chips in bank cards and merchants are moving to EMV-compliant point-of-sale (POS) terminals to increase security and reduce card-present fraud resulting from counterfeit, lost and stolen cards.

-The biggest benefit of EMV is the reduction in card fraud resulting from counterfeit, lost and stolen cards.
+The biggest benefit of EMV is the reduction in card-present card fraud resulting from counterfeit, lost and stolen cards.
 EMV also provides interoperability with the global payments infrastructure – consumers with EMV chip payment cards can use their card on any EMV-compatible payment terminal.
-EMV technology supports enhanced cardholder verification methods and, unlike magnetic stripe cards, EMV payment cards can also be used to secure online payment transactions.
+EMV technology also supports enhanced cardholder verification methods.

 EMV secures the payment transaction with enhanced functionality in three areas: